bowen0701/alg-ds-python/README.md

-# Algorithms & Data Structures

-Algorithms and data structures implementations in Python.
+# Algorithms and Data Structures in Python.

 The following are the main references I use: